Zach Banner vows to solve weighty issue to improve NFL draft stock

 Zach Banner, a former star at Lakes High and USC, knows he needs to show NFL teams he can keep his weight in check.

-A lesson learned at USC that may have more to do with Zach Banner’s football future didn’t come on the field or the classroom.
+INDIANAPOLIS — A lesson learned at USC that may have more to do with Zach Banner’s football future didn’t come on the field or in the classroom.

 Instead, as the former Lakes High star explained Thursday, he found out during his college years that “if me and you go get a burger, I’m going to gain five pounds and you’re not.’’

-It took a while for Banner to learn the value of nutrition, though, and he played for the Trojans weighing as much as 380 pounds.
+It took a while for Banner, an offensive tackle, to learn the value of nutrition, though, and he played for the Trojans weighing as much as 380 pounds.

-This week at the NFL Combine, though, Banner tipped the scales at 353, down fro the 361 at the Senior Bowl, a trend he hopes to continue as the draft approaches April 27-29.
+This week at the NFL Combine, however, Banner tipped the scales at 353, down from 361 at the Senior Bowl, a trend he hopes to continue as the draft approaches April 27-29.

 Most Read Stories